oracle-livelabs/developer/visual-builder/studio/extend-apps/publish/publish.md

-# Test and Publish the Application
+# Test and publish the extension

 ## Introduction